eurofurence/ef-app_ios/Pods/ReachabilitySwift/README.md

 Please read https://github.com/ashleymills/Reachability.swift/wiki/Raising-an-issue before raising an issue.

-## Supporting **Reachability.swift**
-Keeping **Reachability.swift** up-to-date is a time consuming task.
-Making updates, reviewing pull requests, responding to issues and answering emails all take time.
-If you'd like to help keep me motivated, please download my free app, [Foto Flipper] from the App Store.
-(To really motivate me, pay $0.99 for the IAP!)

-And don't forget to **★** the repo.
-This increases its visibility and encourages others to contribute.

-Thanks
-Ash

 ## Installation
 ### Manual
 Just drop the **Reachability.swift** file into your project.
 That's it!